hacks-guide/Guide_Wii/docs/key-information.md

 For SD cards, you will want a minimum of 128MB to run an exploit.
 On average, however, you will want a card that is sized 2GB or more.
 Format instructions are listed [here](https://wiki.hacks.guide/wiki/Formatting_an_SD_card).

-For USB devices, you will want to use a USB hard drive or solid state drive formatted as either FAT32 or NTFS.
+For USB devices, you will want to use a USB hard drive or solid state drive formatted as FAT32.
 We do not recommend using flash drives as they are prone to not working as intended with a Wii.

 Please consult [the storage FAQ](faq#storage-device-faq) for more information.